nikhgupta/laravel/README.md

 ### In an existing Laravel application

     # update Application Index for the application
-    laravel update_index ''  # removes application index for app in current directory laravel update_index 'home.php' --app=./new_app # update for app in specified directory
+    laravel config index ''  # removes application index for app in current directory laravel config index 'home.php' --app=./new_app # update for app in specified directory

     # generate a new key for the application
-    laravel generate_key # generates key for app in current directory laravel generate_key --app=./new_app # generate key for app in specified directory
+    laravel config key # generates key for app in current directory laravel config key --app=./new_app # generate key for app in specified directory

+    # download the Laravel generator by Jeffrey Way
+    laravel install generator --app=./new_app

 ### Help